-Update 2019: The strategy for Disney has changed.
-Some of the hotel methods outlined in this post are no longer possible.
-I’ll be posting new ways to book Disney hotels soon.
+Update 2019: The strategy for Disney has changed and some of the hotel methods outlined in this post are no longer possible.

 How can you get a Disney World trip on points?